PiotrStrzalka/PiotrStrzalka.github.io/_posts/2020-10-13-vesc-cost-sensitive-solution.md

 <hr/>
 # CONCLUSION
-In that way we got 3 VESC controllers and a bit of knowledge at a very competitive price.
+In that way, we got 3 VESC controllers and a bit of knowledge at a very competitive price.
 It is not a solution which suits everyone, but I found it the best and hope you are too.
 If you have any comments about this post or you would like to have something clarified more deeply please write below, or contact me directly.
-In the future I am going to publish more posts about VESC controller, stay tuned.

 PICTURE